stxss/CS50X/README.md

 - Join an audio and an image of your choice.
 (Shine with your meme making capabilities)

-To start writing this bot without exposing keys and sensitive information, I created a .env file that stored all this information and then loading that info into the main program and a .gitignore file which allowed for this information protection.
-Had to learn the hard way to avoid creating a config.py instead of a .env file to achieve the same thing, as this later caused problems with paths of files when deploying the application.
-So, for anyone reading this, use .env.
+To start writing this bot without exposing keys and sensitive information, I created a `.env` file that stored all this information and then loading that info into the main program and a .gitignore file which allowed for this information protection.
+Had to learn the hard way to avoid creating a `config.py` instead of a `.env` file to achieve the same thing, as this later caused problems with paths of files when deploying the application.
+So, for anyone reading this, use `.env`.

 Starting up a telegram bot session in a form of a pyrogram Client, I import the voice recognition API key, and the Telegram Bot token which I got from BotFather, a bot that allows me to even create my own application on telegram.